anjieyang/anjieyang/README.md

 ### Hi there, I'm Anjie 👋

-- 🧑🏻‍💻 I'm a final year undergraduate student majoring in Computer Science at the University of Ottawa.
+- 🧑🏻‍💻 I'm a final year undergraduate student majoring in Computer Science @uOttawa.

 - 🔬 My research interests lie at the intersection of Machine Learning and Epidemiology.